swissup/swissup.github.io/m1/extensions/countdowntimer/index.md

     - [Timer can not find jQuery](use-cases/#timer-can-not-find-jquery)
     - [jQuery(...) is not a function](use-cases/#jquery-is-not-a-function)

-This module includes accurate timer which counts backward.
-It can help you to inform customers on any special event: such as a start of grand sale or an arrival of new products in your store.
+This module includes accurate timer that counts backward.
+It can help you to inform customers on any special event such as a start of grand sale or an arrival of new products in your store.

 Countdown Timer comes with two widgets with simple interface.
 They can